Radha

-In relation with Krishna, Radha has dual representation—the lover consort as well as his married consort.
-Traditions like Nimbarka Sampradaya worship Radha as the eternal consort and wedded wife of Krishna.
+Radha accompanies Krishna in all his incarnations.
+The Nimbarka Sampradaya and many other Vaishnava traditions worship Radha as the eternal consort and wedded wife of Krishna.
 In contrast, traditions like Gaudiya Vaishnavism revere her as Krishna's lover and the divine consort.

 In Radha Vallabha Sampradaya and Haridasi Sampradaya, only Radha is worshipped as the Supreme being.
-Elsewhere, she is venerated with Krishna as his principal consort in Nimbarka Sampradaya, Pushtimarg, Mahanam Sampradaya, Swaminarayan Sampradaya, Vaishnava-Sahajiya, Manipuri Vaishnavism, and Gaudiya Vaishnavism movements linked to Chaitanya Mahaprabhu.

 Radha is described as the chief of Braj Gopis (milkmaids of Braj) and queen of Goloka and Braj including Vrindavan and Barsana.
 She has inspired numerous literary works, and her Raslila dance with Krishna has inspired many types of performance arts.

 Etymology and epithets

 14th-century fresco of Radha (right) and Krishna (left, playing flute) in Udaipur, Rajasthan.

 The Sanskrit term (राधा) means "prosperity, success, perfection and wealth".
 It is a common word and name found in various contexts in the ancient and medieval texts of India.
 The word appears in the Vedic literature as well as the Hindu epics, but is elusive.
 The name also appears for a figure in the epic Mahabharata.
 Rādhikā refers to an endearing form of Radha.

 In chapter 15th, Goloka khanda of Garga Samhita, Sage Garga elaborates the complete meaning of Radha.
 In Radha, 'R' signifies Rama, goddess Lakshmi, 'a' means Gopis, "dh" signifies dhara, goddess Bhudevi and last 'a' symbolises River Virājā (also called Yamuna).

 The fifth chapter, Fifth night of Narada Pancharatra mentioned 1008 names of Radha under the title Shri Radha Saharsnama Strotam.
 The 68th chapter, Tritiya paad of Narada Purana also listed 500 names of Radha.
 Some of the common names and epithets are: